DiskSpd

 DiskSpd is a free and open-source command-line tool for storage benchmarking on Microsoft Windows that generates a variety of requests against computer files, partitions or storage devices and presents collected statistics as text in the command-line interface or as an XML file.

 Overview

-The command supports physical and virtual storage including hard disk drive (HDD), solid state devices (SSD), and solid state hybrid drives (SSHD).
+The command supports physical and virtual storage including hard disk drive (HDD), solid-state drives (SSD), and solid-state hybrid drives (SSHD).
 It provides control over the testing methods, duration, threads, queues, IO and processor affinity, and reporting.

+In 2024, the command was updated to handle modern workloads and hardware like NVMe.

 DiskSpd works on desktop versions of Windows 7, Windows 8, Windows 8.1, Windows 10, as well as Windows Server 2012, Windows 2012 R2, and Windows Server 2016.

 It is licensed under MIT License and the source code is available on GitHub.

 Example

 Benchmark two drives (C: and E:) using a 100 MB test file, and run the test for a duration of 60 seconds (the default is 10).

 C:\>diskspd -c100M -d60 c: e: